fossid-ab/fossid-snyk-demo/README.md

-# fossid-snyk-demo
-Demo Repo showing Snyk and FossID together!
+# FossID and Snyk Demo Repo!
+Welcome!
+This repo showcases how FossID and Snyk can be used side-by-side.

+## About the App in this Repo
+This repo uses the Juice-Shop application.

+The original source can be found here: https://github.com/juice-shop/juice-shop

+## Requirements

+If you want to replicate this demo, you need access to both Snyk Enterprise and FossID Workbench.